Skip to content

 Efficiency Metrics

-• Peak memory: 1.2× reduction compared to LiveVLM
+• Peak VRAM: 1.2× reduction compared to LiveVLM

-• Throughput: stable at ~20 tokens/s on long sequences
+• Throughput: Stable at approximately 20 tokens/s for long sequences

 Ablation Study